 Beyond employment

-“Any job losses from automation are likely to be broadly offset in the long run by new jobs created as a result of the larger and wealthier economy made possible by these new technologies.”
+“Any losses from automation are likely to be broadly offset in the long run by new jobs created as a result of the larger and wealthier economy made possible by these new technologies.”

-Source: PWC: Will robots steal my job?
+Source: PWC: Are robots going to steal my job?

 Automation without productivity